-The MIP was prepared in 2011, in accordance with a Programmatic Agreement (PA) (Attachment 3) between the Federal Highway Administration (FHWA), the Virginia State Historic Preservation Officer (SHPO), the Virginia Department of Transportation (VDOT), and Stafford County.
+The MIP was prepared in accordance with a Programmatic Agreement (PA) dated June, 2011 (Attachment 3) between the Federal Highway Administration (FHWA), the Virginia State Historic Preservation Officer (SHPO), the Virginia Department of Transportation (VDOT), and Stafford County.

-The PA was prepared pursuant to Section 106 of the National Historic Preservation Act to assess any adverse impacts to the Falmouth Historic District resulting from the proposed Falmouth Intersection Roadway improvements.
-One of the PA stipulations was preparation of the MIP to assist the County in disseminating information about the Historic District to the public.
-VDOT was required to contribute funding (not to exceed \$20,000) towards the development of the MIP by the County as an integral component of the Redevelopment Plan of Historic Falmouth Village.
+The PA was prepared pursuant to Section 106 of the National Historic Preservation Act to assess any adverse impacts to the Falmouth Historic District resulting from the proposed roadway improvement to the Falmouth intersection.
+One of the PA stipulations was preparation of the MIP to assist the County in disseminating information about the Falmouth Historic District to the public.
+VDOT was required to contribute funding (not to exceed \$20,000) towards the development of the MIP, by the County, as an integral component of the Redevelopment Plan of Historic Falmouth Village.

-The MIP is intended to be a management document that outlines and guides decisions about interpretive programming (signs, placards, kiosks, and similar devices) for the Historic District.
-The MIP consists of two parts: a conceptual framework, which includes a significance statement, identified themes, identified target audience, and mutually-agreed upon objectives.
-The second component is an Action Plan, which describes how the MIP is to be implemented.
+The MIP is intended to be a management document that outlines and guides decisions about interpretive programming (signs, placards, kiosks, and similar devices) for the Falmouth Historic District.
+The MIP consists of two parts.
+The first component is a conceptual framework, which includes a significance statement, identified themes, identified target audience, and mutually-agreed upon objectives.
+The second component of the MIP is an Action Plan, which describes how the MIP is to be implemented.
 Throughout the MIP development process, MAI worked with County staff, the Historical Commission, the Architectural Review Board, and numerous stakeholders.
-MAI will present a summary of the MIP at the March 4, 2014 Board meeting.